JodyMurray/my-api/README.md

 * Run the command pip3 install 'django<4' in the terminal to install Django.
 * Run the command django-admin startproject my_api . in the terminal.
 * Run the command pip install django-cloudinary-storage in the terminal to install Cloudinary Storage.
-* Run the command pip install Pillow - this library adds image processing capabilities we need for this project.
+* Run the command pip install Pillow - this library adds the image processing capabilities we need for this project.
-* Once these dependencies are installed we need to add them into the "Installed apps" section in settings.py.
+* Once these dependencies are installed we need to add them to the "Installed apps" section in settings.py.
     * Note the placement and terms used for this input into installed apps:

         ```